azarcone/azarcone.github.io/content/courses/salience-predictability-15/index.md

 ---
-title: "Seminar on Salience and Predictability: attention, accessibility and Surprisal (Uni Saarland, WS 2015/16)"
+title: "Seminar on Salience and Predictability: Attention, Accessibility and Surprisal (Uni Saarland, WS 2015/16)"
-summary: A seminar
+summary: "A seminar on Salience and Predictability: Attention, Accessibility and Surprisal"
 #tags:
 #- Complement Coercion
 #- Generalized Event Knowledge